 Additionally, they need to know about both standard connections like JDBC and high-speed proprietary connections like TPT.

-Modern data engineers should know how to deal with issues around incremental data loading, fitting within small source windows and the parallelization of loading data as well.
+Modern data engineering professionals should know how to deal with issues around incremental data loading, fitting within small source windows and the parallelization of loading data as well.

 Some consider this to be a subtask of data ingestion, but because data synchronization is such a big issue in the big data world since Hadoop and other big data platforms don’t support incremental loading of data, I have listed it separately.

-Here the data engineer needs to know how to deal with how to detect changes in source data (CDC), merge and sync changed data from sources into a big data environment.
+The Data Engineering professional needs to know how to detect changes in source data (CDC), merge and sync changed data from sources into a big data environment.
 For a more detailed discussion on this topic, read the incremental data synchronization section on a previous blog.

 This is the “T” in ETL and is focused on integration and transforming data for a specific use case.